THE THINKING EQUESTRIAN

 Why You Can't Feel One (or Both) of Your Seat Bones in the Saddle

-Here are ways to fix this problem--or saddle sores.
+Here are ways to fix this problem—and treat saddle sores.

 A reader asks: I can't feel one of my seat bones when I'm in the saddle.
 What's wrong?